-Despite the significant levels of grant payments and administration costs over the past year, the fund continues to hold reasonable reserves.
-The latest forecasts for the fund based on a recommended substantial increase in fund contribution income, and an absence of a major intervention of the likes seen over the past year and a half, indicate that there should continue to be sufficient reserves through the next 18 months and beyond.
+Despite the significant levels of grant payments and administration costs over the past two years, the fund continues to hold reasonable reserves.
+The latest forecasts for the fund, for the period to 31 October 2026, including best estimates of the recommended contribution income, and an absence of a major intervention of the likes seen during 2022-23, indicate that there should continue to be sufficient reserves through the next 18 months and beyond.

-In the event of a major intervention, the SRA has the power to raise an additional levy on regulated individuals and bodies between the annual October practicing certificate collections if required and might need to use this if a very large intervention arose subsequent to the approval of the proposed 2024-25 contribution.
+In the event of a major intervention, the SRA:

+- has the power to raise an additional levy on regulated individuals and bodies between the annual October practicing certificate collections if required and might need to use this if a very large intervention arose subsequent to the approval of the proposed 2025-26 contribution, and - can make use of a £10m overdraft facility to support working capital requirements.

-Based on the reforecasts and the available liquid resources, the Board has no doubt over the fund's ability to continue as a going concern for at least 12 months after the date on which the financial statements are signed.
+Based on the latest forecasts and the available liquid resources, the Board is confident over the fund's ability to continue as a going concern for at least 12 months after the date on which the financial statements are signed.
 The Board, therefore, considers it appropriate for the accounts to be prepared on a going concern basis.

-2. Grants paid
+2 Grants paid

-Grants paid in 2023 totalled £41.1m (2022: £15.0m).
+Grants paid in 2024 totalled £27.9m (2023: £41.1m).

-3. Grant recoveries
+3 Grant recoveries

-Grants recoveries in 2023 totalled £24.2m (2022: £9.6m) of which £23.1m (2022: £7.5m) were recovered through rights of subrogation from the STAs and £1.1m (2022: £2.1m) being recovered directly from solicitors.
+Grant recoveries in 2024 totalled £18.3m (2023: £24.2m) of which £14.8m (2023: £23.1m) were recovered through rights of subrogation from the STAs and £3.5m (2023: £1.1m) were recovered directly from solicitors.

-4. Investment income and interest received
+4 Investment income and interest received

-Interest and dividends received in 2023 totalled £908k (2022: £298k).
-Loss on investments was £565k (2022: £613k loss).
+Interest and dividends received in 2024 totalled £767k (2023: £908k).

+The increase in the value of investments was £2,868k (2023: £565k reduction).

-5. Income tax
+5 Income tax

 Income tax is payable on gross interest earned during the year from money market funds and treasury deposits.
-Tax paid in the year was £38k (2022: £nil).
-Income tax falling due on investment income for the financial year totals £182k (2022: £43k).
+Tax paid in the year was £193k (2023: £38k).
+Income tax falling due on investment income for the financial year totals £153k (2023: £182k).
 This tax will be paid in future periods.

-6. Administration costs
+6 Administration costs